fpgasystems/caribou/README.md

 # Caribou

-Caribou [1] is **smart distributed storage** built wit FPGAs.
+Caribou [1] is **smart distributed storage** built with FPGAs.
 Each node stores key-value pairs in main memory and exposes a simple interface over TCP/IP [2] that software clients can connect to.

 It is **smart** because it is possible to offload filtering into the storage nodes.
 The nodes can also perform scans on the data.
 In this design filtering is a combination of regular expression matching and predicate evaluation.
 Different types of processing can, however, easily be added to the processing pipeline.